 But then, after about 3 years, or sometimes less, they hit a wall, and can’t sustain the initial impetus.

-And even if they do fairly well over a longer period, often the stress and time demands of running a business can feel almost overwhelming, and often the initial dream is forgotten under the day-to-day in tray of urgency and fire-fighting.
+And even if they do fairly well over a longer period, often the stress and time demands of running a business can feel almost overwhelming, the initial dream gets forgotten under the day-to-day in tray of urgency and fire-fighting.

 Ironically, the two main reasons people go into business in the first place – more freedom and more control – are the first things that get sacrificed on the altar of running your own business.